ChellaTheCoder/ROAM_Backend/README.md

    #run the app:
      > npm start

-To run check server up/not , hit in browser http://localhost:3000
+To check server up/not , hit in browser http://localhost:3000